 In The News

-Darius Amiri, immigration department chair at Rose Law Group, talks with 12News about the thousands of immigration court cases backlogged in Arizona
+Darius Amiri, immigration law department chair at Rose Law Group, talks to 3TV/CBS 5 about what Trump’s proposed mass deportation operation means for Arizona

 Have a Legal Question?